bitsnnfl2021/bitsnnfl2021.github.io/_drafts/learning-convolutional-networks-for-content-weighted-image-compression.md

 **Task:**

 1\.
-Implement the proposed algorithm (coordinate wise lstm) on the quadratic functions and a small fully connected neural network on MNIST and CIFAR10.
+Implement the autoencoder proposed in the paper without the importance map branch.

 2\.
-Compare the results of the algorithm with other optimization methods like SGD, Adam, RMS Prop as done in the paper.
+The binarizer function is non-differentiable so you will have to write your own forward pass and backward pass for this unit.

 3\.
 Use the gradient pre-processing technique mentioned in the appendix and compare it with the variant which does not use that pre-processing scheme.